mstocco/mariostoc.co/content/traininglog/20230409-challenge2023-11weeksout.md

 <sup><br />Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>

 ### PLANNED WORKOUT
 Ride 60 mintues EASY.
 Inside or outside.
-As long as it's an easy effort, it works.

 Swim 3000:
 3x 100 relaxed free.
 Rest as needed.